 Every individual home buyer has certain preferences or characteristics they value when it comes time to shop for a new home, but anymore, walkability is usually something that’s high up just about everybody’s wish list more often than not.
 Whether it’s the desire to cut down on daily commute times, the convenience of having plenty of shopping or dining nearby, or just the benefit of staying more active, living in one of Calgary’s more walkable neighbourhoods certainly has plenty of benefits.

 For years, Calgary wasn’t really thought of as being a walkable city, while city planners and developers continued to build communities that were specifically designed for automobiles.
 Even today, driving still plays a dominate role in how Calgarians travel throughout many parts of the city, but as walkability increasingly becomes more important to those of us who live here, things are slowly but surely starting to change.

-Truly measuring a neighbourhood’s walkability is difficult, but using tools like Walk Score® and keeping an eye on future developments can certainly help gauge what communities are more pedestrian-friendly and how the city of Calgary continues to make progress when it comes to providing a more walkable environment.
+Truly measuring a neighbourhood’s walkability is difficult, but using various tools online and keeping an eye on future developments can certainly help gauge what communities are more pedestrian-friendly and how the city of Calgary continues to make progress when it comes to providing a more walkable environment.

-If you take a look at Calgary’s Walk Score as of today, its overall score of 48 definitely shows we still have plenty of work to do, and that for the most part, it’s still very much a car-dependent city.
+If you take a look at Calgary’s walkability as of today, you'll find there is still have plenty of work to do, and that for the most part, it’s still very much a car-dependent city.